RohanAlexander/blogdown_website/content/project/childhood_environment_migration.md

 date = "2017-06-27"

 # Project title.
-title = "What impact did childhood environment have for US migrants?"
+title = "Age at arrival and assimilation in the United States during the Age of Mass Migration"

 # Project summary to display on homepage.
-summary = "By linking data on Ellis Island arrivals with the 1940 US Census Zach Ward and I estimate the importance of childhood environment for immigrant outcomes."
+summary = "By linking data on Ellis Island arrivals with the 1940 US Census Zach Ward and I estimate the effect of age at arrival for immigrant outcomes in the US."

 # Optional image to display on homepage (relative to `static/img/` folder).